 Most mortgage providers require you to have certain insurance in place before finalising any deal, so it’s worth finding out whether your mortgage broker can also provide advice and recommendations in this area, too.
 By going through a broker for insurance, you can confirm that the right cover will be in place for completion, as well as saving yourself a lot of time researching and applying elsewhere.
 Your mortgage advisor will have taken the time to get to know your circumstances, so they will be best placed to recommend the most suitable insurance for you.

 If you’re looking for insurance alongside your mortgage, The Mortgage Genie can certainly help.
-We can help you find the best cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.
+We can help you find the most suitable cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.

 When a mortgage provider recommends a product for you, don’t be afraid to ask them why they think that this particular deal is right for you.
 A good broker will be able to break the details of the product down for you and explain why this would be a good match.
 This way, you can always be sure that you will have a clear picture of your options.